-A Universal Ecolabel would contain the information described in the above illustration.
-Each product would be evaluated in three general categories, Input (what goes into the making of the product), Use (the impacts of the product's use) and Post-Use (what happens to the product and the materials it is made of after it's useful life is over).
+The Universal Ecolabel contains the information described in the below illustration.
+Each product would be evaluated in three general categories, Input (what goes into the making of the product), Use (the impacts of the product's use) and Post-Use (what happens to the product materials after useful life ends).
 For each of these categories, there are four measurements of impact: Matter, Energy, Human and Packaging.